Felipe-Bravo/VirtualForests-IO2/mixtures-size.md

 ### 2. Obtaining ground data
 ### 3. Distances to the nearest trees
 ### 4. Define the mixture degree for the area surrounding each target tree
+### 5. Fit a model to check if mixture degree impact on tree sizes
 ---------------------